Hammond School (South Carolina): Accreditation

-Hammond School is an accredited school with the South Carolina Independent School Association (SCISA) and the National Association of Independent Schools (NAIS).
+Hammond School is accredited by the South Carolina Independent School Association, which was founded in 1965 to support segregation academies, as well as the Southern Association of Colleges and Schools.

 Athletics

+Hammond school places an emphasis on athletics, with 93% of Middle and Upper school students participating in a team sport.
+As of 2023, the school has won 161 cumulative state championships.
+Cheerleading, football, and Lacrosse brought home state championships in 2023.

-In 2018, the school won the SCISA class 3A football championship.
-As of 2018, the Hammond School has won 16 football championships, including 6 consecutive championships from 2006 to 2012.
+In 2024, the school won the SCISA class 3A football championship.
+Since 2024, the Hammond School has won 22 football championships, including 6 consecutive championships from 2006 to 2011 and 8 consecutive championships from 2014 to 2024.

+The Skyhawks won the Cheerleading SCISA class 3A state championship in 2023, the team's 6th state championship.

 The Skyhawks won the boys' basketball SCISA class 3A championship in 2015.

 The Skyhawks won the girls' basketball SCISA class 3A championship in 2018, the 11th title but the first since 1993, the last of four consecutive championships.

 The Skyhawks won the boys' baseball SCISA class 3A championship in 2021, the 6th title for the school.
 It was the second title under Coach Braciszewski, who joined the Skyhawks staff in 2016 and was named head coach in 2018.

 In 2022, the Skyhawks claimed their sixth-straight SCISA Football championship, with a shut out against Laurence Manning, 52-0.

 Campus

 The Hammond School is located in the Woodland Estates neighborhood in eastern Columbia, SC.
 The campus is 110 acres, including a 112 acres farm.
+The school has 19 buildings, 85 classrooms, four art studios, three music studios, two dining halls, two gymnasiums, a golf short course, nature cabin, Wonder Lab, Innovation Center, Tennis courts, and multiple fields.
 The farm has hosted equestrian competitions.

 In 2017, the city of Columbia approved a plan to add 26000 sqft of buildings to the campus, including an enlarged gym and new classroom building.
+In 2019, the new classroom building titled "The Innovation Center" was completed.
+The building is 30,000 square feet and is designed to enable students to learn through hands on learning.
+The building features a 24 ft SciDome, a saltwater aquarium, and a STEM lab to promote creativity and student engagement.